California Beach T5 T6 T61 Heavy-duty pull-out

 Charger:

-If you are wondering why a separate charger is needed for each battery, the answer is quite simple.
-Both batteries have separate circuits and their own power consumers.
+The answer is quite simple.
+Both batteries have separate circuits from each other and also their own specific power consumers.

-The lights in the cockpit, the radio and the main power consumer, the on-board computer, are connected to the starter battery, which is needed to start the engine.
-This draws a large amount of power for three quarters of an hour every time, regardless of which door you open, even if the key is not in the ignition.
-So if you open and close the door a few times on a camping vacation (and this inevitably happens whenever you are in the car), it can quickly happen that the car no longer starts.
+The starter battery, which is needed to start the engine, powers the cockpit lights, the radio, and the main power consumer, the onboard computer.
+Every single time the door is opened, regardless of which door it is, the onboard computer draws a large amount of power for three-quarters of an hour, even when the key is not in the ignition.
+Therefore, during a camping vacation, if you open and close the door a few times (which is inevitable whenever you are near the car), it can quickly happen that the car will no longer start.

 The on-board battery under the driver's seat is used by all 12V sockets and lights behind the B-pillar.
 In addition, the cool box and the air heater - if fitted - also require power from the on-board battery.